The following is a list of officers killed during their course of duty at the Austin Police Department:

 Jaime Padron, 40, (April 6, 2012)

 Senior Police Officer Jaime Padron was shot and killed after responding to a Wal-Mart store on the I-35 Frontage Road to investigate reports of an intoxicated, suspicious man.
 Upon encountering Officer Padron, the suspect immediately attempted to flee on foot but was tackled by Officer Padron and they both fell to the floor.
 During the ensuing struggle the man produced a small handgun from his pocket, shot Officer Padron, and then fired at the store employees.
-Two Wal-Mart employees tackled the suspect, held him down and used Officer Padron's radio to notify dispatchers of the shooting.
+As Officer Padron laid mortally wounded, two Wal-Mart employees tackled the suspect, held him down and used Officer Padron's radio to notify dispatchers of the shooting.
 Responding units arrived to take the suspect into custody who was subsequently charged with capital murder.

 Lieutenant Clay Crabb, 42, (October 16, 2013)

-Lieutenant Clay Crabb was on his way to work when he was involved in a fatal crash on Highway 290 near Sawyer Ranch Road.
+Lieutenant Clay Crabb was on his way to check a low water crossing during a period of heavy rain and flooding when he was involved in a fatal crash on Highway 290 near Sawyer Ranch Road.
 Lt.
 Crabb began his career with APD in July of 1998 and was assigned to Region IV (Southeast and Southwest Austin) as the Operational Lieutenant.
-Before joining APD, he worked patrol with the San Angelo Police Department from Sept.
-1994 – July 1998.
+Before joining APD, he worked patrol with the San Angelo Police Department from September 1994 – July 1998.
 While at APD, Lt.
 Crabb earned a total of sixteen commendations and awards.